History and a Historian

 The power of mass prayer?
 You will see that there were people who did not care for that, and unfortunately it all involved Catholics pitted against Catholics.
 The speaker is John Vennari—sadly, he passed away in 2017 RIP.
 The following is a story connected to the book.

 One part of the story is about the beginning of a procession.

 Our story begins in an amazing way.

 In 2005, author Valentine attended a special seminar in Pasadena, California.
 Many topics were presented at this seminar.
 He had no idea they were going to show movie clips.
 Some blessed power seemed to have guided him, for he had this inner urge for a few nights in a row before the seminar to take along his video camera.
 This was a first for him.
 Whatever seminar he had ever attended in his life before, this was the first time he brought his video camera with him.

 At this informative seminar held September 25, 2005, he listened to several speakers.
 Two dramatic videos were presented to the audience on a giant screen.

 One was a Portuguese film presented on Portuguese TV, dateline May 5, 2004.
 It showed that Catholic Church leaders had promulgated the worship and chants of the Hindu religion without any interference whatsoever at the Shrine of Our Lady of Fatima.
-A clip is below, but the rest of the story concerning Our Lady is herewith at Our Lady of Fatima.
+A clip is below, but the longer part of the story concerning Our Lady is herewith at Our Lady of Fatima.
+Subsequent video, he meant 2004 not 2005.